 TGac editor: modify D1.0 P192L44, as follows

-If the received Group ID in VHT-SIG-A has a value of 63 (indicating a SU transmission), the PHY entity may choose not to decode VHT-SIG-B.
+If the received Group ID in VHT-SIG-A has a value indicating a SU transmission (see 8.5.16.3), the PHY entity may choose not to decode VHT-SIG-B.

 TGac editor: modify D1.0 P192L51, as follows

-If Group ID in VHT-SIG-A has a value other than 63 (indicating a MU transmission), the PHY shall decode VHT-SIG-B. If the VHT-SIG-B indicates an unsupported mode, the PHY shall issue the error condition PHY-RXEND.indication(UnsupportedRate).
+If Group ID in VHT-SIG-A has a value other than that indicating a SU transmission (see 8.5.16.3), the PHY shall decode VHT-SIG-B. If the VHT-SIG-B indicates an unsupported mode, the PHY shall issue the error condition PHY-RXEND.indication(UnsupportedRate).